 COVID-19, the Economy and Grandma

 Now that I am a grandma, I think back on one of the most important figures in my life with even more awe and respect.
 My grandmother was an immigrant as a young bride at the age of 18.
 She taught herself English by reading the newspaper, but then, again, she taught herself French by reading Balzac.
 She lived in Little Italy in Cleveland, Ohio for the first 15 years of marriage.
 She helped people write letters to family in Italy and she sold homemade bread which she delivered in a little wagon she pulled down the street.
-She was a genius with a needle.
+She was a genius with a needle and had an elegant sense of style.

 When her husband’s construction company became the largest in N. East Ohio, building the original lake-front airport and the first wings of Crile hospital, the family moved to an elegant suburb.
 My Grandfather drove her there in one of the few “new fangled” Packards in the village.
 She was astute, loving, and dignified.
 Her wisdom was priceless.
 I adored her.
 If she were alive today, she would be about the last person I would want to sacrifice to the economy or to anything else, for that matter.
 She died at 90 and was as sharp and wonderful as ever.